sboursault/training/training-walkthrough.md

 ## Notes for the trainer

-All along the training, repeat and repeat again the FIRST qualities:
+All along the training, repeat and repeat again the FIRST qualities of good tests:
 - Fast
 - Isolated
 - Repeatable